 Acute graft-versus-host disease is a common complication after haematopoietic stem cell transplantation (HSCT; transplant of blood-forming stem cells).
-Immune cells (white blood cells) from the donor recognise the patient's cells as foreign ('non-self').
-Therefore, the transplanted immune cells attack the cells of the patient.
+Immune cells (white blood cells) from the donor recognise the recipient's cells as foreign ('non-self').
+Therefore, the transplanted immune cells attack the cells of the recipient.
 The main affected organs are skin, liver and gut among other organ tissues.
 These immune reactions may cause acute inflammation (sudden swelling) followed by chronic (long-term) changes of the organs (e.g. fibrosis; scarring of the lungs).
 First-line therapy usually consists of immunosuppressive drugs (which reduce the strength of the body's immune system) such as corticosteroids in combination with other immunosuppressive agents in refractory cases (where the disease is resistant to treatment).
-The use of these immunosuppressive drugs is designed to suppress the immune-mediated attack of the patient's cells.
+The use of these immunosuppressive drugs is designed to suppress the immune-mediated attack of the recipient's cells.
 Limited effectiveness and severe side effects of these immunosuppressive drugs have led to the application of several alternative approaches.

 We searched scientific databases for randomised controlled trials (RCTs; clinical studies where people are randomly put into one of two or more treatment groups) that were designed to evaluate the effectiveness and safety of ECP for the management of acute graft-versus-host disease in children and adolescents (under 18 years of age) after HSCT.